3o14r473/GUIDE_how-to-install-dwm-in-qubesos/README.md

     [@dom0 ~]$ chmod +x .xinitrc

-You can [customize your .xinitrc to run any programs on X server startup.](https://wiki.archlinux.org/index.php/Xinit#xinitrc).
+You can [customize your .xinitrc to run any programs on X server startup](https://wiki.archlinux.org/index.php/Xinit#xinitrc).
 Use this to start programs like a notification daemon and to apply configuration options at startup for example.

 Furthermore, as dwm reads from the root window's name to print arbitrary status text, a simple while loop, forked to the background, inside .xinitrc, can be utilized to [dynamically update](https://wiki.archlinux.org/index.php/Dwm#Statusbar_configuration) this status text.

 Disable LightDM:

-    [@dom0 ~]# systemctl disable lightdm
+    [@dom0]# systemctl disable lightdm

-...and done :)
+***...and done :)***

 Reboot and either [autostart X at login](https://wiki.archlinux.org/index.php/Xinit#Autostart_X_at_login) or manually start it with the `startx` command.